-If you have been affected by the government shutdown please reach out to us for help.
+If you have been affected by the government shutdown please see below for ways we can help.

 If you’re willing to be interviewed, please email us and provide your name and phone number.

 In Central Florida, an estimated 6,500 federal workers were affected by the shutdown that lasted 35 days.
 Nationally, we saw 800,000 federal workers struggle without pay for this time period, but when exactly will they receive their back pay, if at all?

 The White House is estimating that some furloughed workers could start seeing their back pay early this week, and are hopeful that by end of the week everyone affected will receive their total back pay.
 However, this does not apply to all impacted by the shutdown.
 Contract workers are “among the lowest paid federal employees, earning between $450 and $650 per week” according to union leaders who spoke with The Washington Post.

 These workers are currently in the recovery phase and paying late bills, including rent, loans and essentially treating it as a disaster.